-You may not feel as thirsty during the winter months, but your body needs just as much water when it’s 20 degrees outside as it does when it’s 90 degrees.
-One of the easiest and most healthy things you can do, to keep your body operating at peak condition, is drink two cups of water upon waking, every single morning.
+You may not feel as thirsty during the winter months, but your body needs just as much water when it’s 20 degrees Fahrenheit outside as it does when it’s 90 degrees.
+One of the easiest and healthiest things you can do to keep your body operating at peak condition is to drink two cups of water, upon waking, every single morning.
 After eight hours of sleep, your organs are in dire need of hydration.
 Two glasses of water can both rehydrate your body and flush out toxins in your system.
-Coffee won’t do the trick – the caffeine will only add to your dehydration.
-Pure and clean water is the best thing for your body each morning.
+Coffee won’t do the trick as the caffeine will only add to your dehydration.
+Pure, clean water is the best thing for your body each morning.
 Staying hydrated is essential to boosting your immune response during flu season or any time of the year.

-One of the greatest enemies to the body’s immune system is refined sugar.
-In addition to reducing the production of antibodies (the blood proteins that fight viruses, bacteria and foreign substances in the bloodstream), researchers have found that sugar can hinder the germ-killing function of white blood cells for several hours after consumption.
-Sugar also inhibits the body’s normal absorption of Vitamin C, a double whammy for fighting illnesses.
+One of the biggest enemies to the body’s immune system is refined sugar.
+In addition to reducing the production of antibodies — the blood proteins that fight viruses, bacteria and foreign substances in the bloodstream — researchers have found that sugar can hinder the germ-killing function of white blood cells for several hours after consumption.
+Sugar also inhibits the body’s normal absorption of vitamin C, making for a double whammy for fighting illnesses.

 Definitely limit your refined sugar, but don’t shy away from fruit.
 Eat as many whole fruits as you like this winter.
 When you eat a handful of grapes, you’re taking in plenty of sugar.
-But along with those natural, fruit sugars, you’re getting vitamins, minerals and enzymes that help your body effectively use those sugars for good.
-Conversely, when you drink eight ounces of soda, which has about the same amount of sugar as the fruit, your body has to give up vitamins, minerals and enzymes in order to process the refined sugar.
-Those nutrients are leeched from your organs, creating a deficit and weakening your immune system.
+But, along with those natural, fruit sugars you’re getting vitamins, minerals and enzymes that help your body use those sugars for good.
+Conversely, when you drink 8 ounces of soda, which has about the same amount of sugar as the fruit, your body has to give up vitamins, minerals and enzymes to process the refined sugar.
+Those nutrients are leached from your organs, creating a deficit and weakening your immune system.

-Do your best to keep your refined sugar intake well under 20 grams per day.
-An average slice of whole wheat bread contains five grams of sugar.
-Marinara sauce can contain around ten grams per serving.
-And even foods like peanut butter and hot sauce have added sugar.
-Check the nutrition labels closely and beware of foods with labels like “low fat” or “fat free.”
+Do your best to keep your refined sugar intake to less than 20 grams per day.
+An average slice of whole wheat bread contains 5 grams of sugar.
+Marinara sauce can contain around 10 grams per serving.
+Even foods like peanut butter and hot sauce have added sugar.
+Check the nutrition labels closely and beware of foods with labels like “low fat” or “fat-free.”
 Companies often add sugar to packaged foods to make up for the lack of fat.

 The National Institute of Health recommends that adults get seven to eight hours of sleep each night.
-School age children and teenagers should get ten hours or more.
+School-age children and teenagers should get 10 hours or more.
 These recommendations are especially important during flu season.
 Studies show that people who don’t get adequate amounts of sleep are more likely to develop an illness when exposed to viruses like the common cold.
-Your body has a much better chance at fighting off illness when it isn’t worn down and tired.
+Your body has a much better chance of fighting off illness when it isn’t worn down and tired.

-Taking a high quality, daily multivitamin is a good practice to supplement your overall nutrition.
-But during the winter, when coughs and colds seem to abound, it’s important to also take measures to beef up your immune system.
+Taking a high-quality daily multivitamin is a good practice to supplement your overall nutrition.
+However, during the winter, when coughs and colds seem to abound, it’s important to take measures to beef up your immune system.
 Here are a few supplements that will give your body an immune boost:

-Vitamin C is an immune system powerhouse.
-It increases your body’s natural antibody response, protects cells against viruses and increases the effect of antioxidants.
-Good sources of vitamin C include tomatoes, potatoes, bell peppers, citrus fruits and kiwi.
+- Vitamin C: An immune system powerhouse, it increases your body’s natural antibody response, protects cells against viruses and increases the effect of antioxidants; good sources of vitamin C include tomatoes, potatoes, bell peppers, citrus fruits and kiwi

-B Complex effects all functions of the immune system and also provides a natural source of energy.
-Take this supplement sublingually (under the tongue) for best results.
-You’ll find B vitamins in whole grains, beans and nuts.
+- B complex: Affects all functions of the immune system and also provides a natural source of energy; take this supplement sublingually (under the tongue) for best results; you’ll find B vitamins in whole grains, beans and nuts

-Zinc offers a plethora of disease-fighting benefits.
-It creates enzymes that destroy viruses.
-It also protects against free radicals and helps regulate T-cells (white blood cells that directly attack bacteria and viruses).
-Foods high in zinc include seafood, beef, lamb and wheat germ.
+- Zinc: Offers a plethora of disease-fighting benefits; it creates enzymes that destroy viruses and also protects against free radicals and helps regulate T-cells (white blood cells that directly attack bacteria and viruses); foods high in zinc include seafood, beef, lamb and wheat germ

 If you work in an office, consider loading up your candy dish with vitamin C gummies instead of jelly beans for you and your co-workers to share.

 Essential oils have been shown to fight diseases naturally and effectively.
-Oils like lemongrass, thyme and tea tree have anti-microbial, antibiotic, and antifungal properties.
+Oils like lemongrass, thyme and tea tree have antimicrobial, antibiotic and antifungal properties.
 Cinnamon bark essential oil, eucalyptus and lavender are also natural antivirals.
 It makes good sense to integrate essential oils into your health regiment.
-They aren’t always crazy expensive either.
-Just be sure to look for 100% pure essential oils in amber glass or cobalt blue bottles.
+They aren’t always crazy expensive, either.
+Be sure to look for 100 percent pure essential oils in amber glass or cobalt blue bottles.

 Essential oils can be used to clean your hands when soap and water aren’t available.
-An alcohol-based hand sanitizer is okay, if it’s the only thing you can find.
-But a better and more gentle solution can easily be made at home.
+An alcohol-based hand sanitizer is fine if it’s the only thing you can find.
+However, a better and gentler solution can be made at home easily.
 Here’s a recipe for an essential oil hand sanitizer that smells like heaven and removes bacteria too: